-Each director attended at least 75% of the Board meetings and meetings of committees in fiscal 2020.
-The Board held five meetings during fiscal 2020.
+Each director attended at least 75% of the Board meetings and meetings of committees in fiscal 2019.
+The Board held five meetings during fiscal 2019.
 While the Company does not have a policy regarding Board members' attendance at the annual meeting of shareholders, each director is encouraged to attend our annual meeting of shareholders in person.
-All of our directors attended our 2020 annual meeting telephonically due to the COVID-19 pandemic.
+All but one of our directors attended our 2019 Annual Meeting of the Shareholders in person.
 As part of its corporate governance guidelines, the Board has established a general retirement age of 77, where no individual will be nominated for election to the Board after his or her 77th birthday.
 The Board may, at its discretion, waive the age limitation in special circumstances.
+While Mr. Coolidge will be 77 at the time of Duluth Trading's 2020 Annual Meeting of Shareholders, the Board determined that, subject to the normal nomination processes, Mr. Coolidge would be eligible to stand for election notwithstanding this age limitation.